 IKOR Life Management Services is a client-centered approach to assist in planning and caring for anyone facing aging or disability-related concerns.
-Throughout this process we focus on creating a plan that helps clients maintain their dignity in whatever way they define the term.
-We also support ongoing health or routine living concerns.
+Throughout our process we focus on creating a plan that helps clients maintain their dignity in whatever way they define the term.
+We support ongoing health or routine living concerns.
 IKOR Advocates helps to support individuals, family, and other professionals who are planning for or struggling with complex medical, psycho-social (social, mental health or cognitive), environmental, or financial areas of life.
 Our collaborative approach leads to clarity in the next steps and helps to establish actionable goals of care.
 This ensures quality care and an optimal life.
 Our support helps to reduce worry, stress, and the time-consuming research and interpersonal conflict that comes with not knowing how to proceed.

 IKOR Life Management services are engaged to assist in a variety of areas, such as:

 - Planning and problem-solving